 It necessitates meticulous legal planning.
 So, you must get along with our expert professionals to learn about legal parenting and court-ordered custody in the context of surrogacy for same sex in UK.

 Even if one of you is a parent, you are subject to the same regulations that apply to other couples seeking surrogacy treatment in the United Kingdom.
 You may be seeking for a surrogate mother in the United Kingdom, or a friend or family member may have offered to be your surrogate.
 If you like, you can look into surrogacy from another country.

-In case of surrogacy for male same sex couples, you and your partner will have to decide who will be your child’s biological father.
+In the case of surrogacy for male same-sex couples, you and your partner will have to decide who will be your child’s biological father.
 Some couples prefer having one child with each spouse being a biological parent, while others prioritize having several children with each partner being a biological parent.